-If high availability is required, i.e. service interruption is not allowed (except during upgrades), then you need a multi node and an external database (cf. Installation) from the beginning.
-Note that if an appliance goes down, the users that have their RDP connections opened towards the applications servers via that appliance, will lose their connection and unsaved changes.
-They will however connect to another appliance for next RDP connection.
+If High Availability (HA) is required, i.e. service interruption is not allowed (except during upgrades), then you need at least 3 nodes and an external database (cf. Installation).
+Note that if an appliance goes down and the Application Sessions Failover feature is enabled users on that node will be disconnected for a few seconds and then be reconnected to an other node.
+When the feature is not enabled, user sessions on the failing node will be lost and users will have to relogin and restart their apps.